benhammondmusic/flashcards/db/mysql-quiz.md

 - [ ] Stored procedures are secure, because applications can be given access to stored procedures and not any underlying variables
 - [ ] Stored procedures are not secure, because they can execute statements to drop tables or bulk delete data

 #### Q79.
-Management has requested that you build an employee database.
-You start with the employee table.
-What is the correct syntax?
+Management has requested that you build an employee database; You start with the employee table; What is the correct syntax?

 - [ ]